 You can run four types of ads on Instagram:

 a.
-Picture – These are simple one-image ads that you can set up once you have an ad banner ready.
+Photo – These are simple one-image ads that you can set up once you have an ad banner ready.
 Ensure you have the right aspect ratio, so your ad is flawless and viewers can focus on the content.
 These ads allow you to fill in two lines of content and add a CTA button.

 b.
 Video – With a 60-second length and 4GB of space, you can run a full-fledged video advertisement on Instagram to really capture your audience.
 Don’t worry, for more details on the size and resolution requirements, Facebook has you covered here.
+You can now also upload video ads as long as 120-seconds in landscape and square format.

 How to set up an Instagram ad with Facebook Ad Manager